nilz3000/pf-linux/Documentation/block/bfq-iosched.rst

 To get proportional sharing of bandwidth with BFQ for a given device, BFQ must of course be the active scheduler for that device.

+The interface of the proportional-share policy implemented by BFQ consists of a series of cgroup parameters.
+For legacy issues, each parameter can be read or written, equivalently, through one of two
-Within each group directory, the names of the files associated with BFQ-specific cgroup parameters and stats begin with the "bfq." prefix.
-So, with cgroups-v1 or cgroups-v2, the full prefix for BFQ-specific files is "blkio.bfq." or "io.bfq."
-For example, the group parameter to set the weight of a group with BFQ is blkio.bfq.weight or io.bfq.weight.
+files: the first file has the same name as the parameter to read/write, while the second file has that same name prepended by the prefix "bfq.".
+For example, the two files by which to set/show the weight of a group are blkio.weight and blkio.bfq.weight with cgroups-v1, or io.weight and io.bfq.weight with cgroups-v2.

 As for cgroups-v1 (blkio controller), the exact set of stat files created, and kept up-to-date by bfq, depends on whether